-is a powerful React Hook that allows you to create and manage mutable references that persist between renders.
-Unlike state, changing the value of a useRef
+useRef is a powerful React Hook that allows you to create and manage mutable references that persist between renders.
+Unlike state, changing the value of a useRef object does not trigger a re-render, making it ideal for scenarios like accessing DOM elements or managing values that don’t directly affect the UI.

 What is useRef?

-is a React Hook that lets you reference a value that’s not needed for rendering.
+useRefis a React Hook that lets you reference a value that’s not needed for rendering.

 — React Docs

-an essential tool for managing mutable values or interacting with DOM elements without re-rendering the component.
+This makes useRef an essential tool for managing mutable values or interacting with DOM elements without re-rendering the component.

 Syntax: